railsuser2014/openobject-doc-book-en/source/book/3/3_8/managing_accounts.rst

 To automate the management of followups (reminders) you must install the module \ ``account_followup``\  .
 This is installed automatically as part of the accounting profile, but is not part of the other profiles.

-Once the module is installed configure your levels of followup using the menu  *Financial Management > Configuration > Payment Terms > Follow-Ups* .
+Once the module is installed configure your levels of followup using the menu :menuselection:`Financial Management --> Configuration --> Payment Terms --> Follow-Ups`.

 The levels of follow-up are relative to the date of creation of an invoice and not the due date.
 This enables you to put payment conditions such as 'payable in 21 days' and send a reminder in 30 days, or the converse.